-Coconut does not perform tail recursion elimination in functions that utilize lambdas in their tail call.
+Coconut does not perform tail recursion elimination in functions that utilize lambdas or inner functions.
 This is because of the way that Python handles lambdas.

 Each lambda stores a pointer to the namespace enclosing it, rather than a copy of the namespace.
 Thus, if the Coconut compiler tries to recycle anything in the namespace that produced the lambda, which needs to be done for TRE, the lambda can be changed retroactively.

 A simple example demonstrating this behavior in Python: